hiradary/reoverlay/README.md

 ```
 This is the most commonly adopted approach.
 However, I believe it has a few drawbacks:
 - You might find it difficult to show modals on top of each other. (aka "Stacked Modals")
 - More boilerplate code.
-If you were to have 3 modals in a page, you had to use Modal component three times, declare more and more variables to handle visiblity, etc.
+If you were to have 3 modals in a page, you had to use Modal component three times, declare more and more variables to handle visibility, etc.
 - Unlike reoverlay, you can't manage your modals outside React scope (e.g Store).
 Though it's not generally a good practice to manage modals/overlays outside React scope, It comes in handy in some cases. (e.g Using axios interceptors to show modals according to network status, access control, etc.)

 <strong>Reoverlay</strong>, on the other hand, offers a rather more readable and easy approach.
-You'll be given a top level modal component (`ModalContainer`), and a few APIs to handle triggering hide/show.
+You'll be given a top-level modal component (`ModalContainer`), and a few APIs to handle triggering hide/show.
 Check [usage](#usage) to see how it works.

 ## Usage 🎯